Complete Cash Flow Statement | Definition | Explanation | Examples

 - Show the liquidity to know the operating cash flow for determining what to afford & what not to

-- Show the changes in equity, assets, and liability in the form of cash inflows, outflows & cash held
+To display the modifications in assets, equity, and liability in the state of cash inflows, outflows & cash held.

 - Helps in predicting future cash flow to create cash flow projections for making long-term business plans